 Serve this easy riced broccoli recipe with anything you want.
 It is also the perfect side dish for your meat dishes.
 Use it in the same way you would brown rice or white rice for a tasty low carb substitute.

-- If you don’t want to rice it yourself, you can buy already riced broccoli in a grocery store.
+- If you don’t want to rice the broccoli yourself, you can buy it already riced at a grocery store.

 - Add some cayenne pepper for extra heat if you like it spicy.

-- Make it a stir fry by adding some chopped sausages, red bell peppers, or any other favorite veggies.
+- You can make it a stir fry by adding chopped tomatoes, cabbage, green beans, or your favorite veggies.

 - For best results, cut the broccoli florets into approximately the same size so they are evenly chopped in the food processor or blender.